-A company doing business in Mozambique may be subject to several taxes, namely: (i) corporate income tax (Imposto sobre o Rendimento das Pessoas Colectivas, or IRPC) and (ii) value-added tax (VAT).
-Depending on the type of business activity of the taxpayer, it may also be subject to specific taxes, such as oil and/or mining taxes.
-Additionally, the acquisition of real estate property should trigger real estate transfer tax (Sisa).
-Finally, some transactions, such as financing transactions or the rendering of guarantees, should be subject to stamp duty.
+A company doing business in Mozambique may be subject to several taxes, including corporate income tax (IRPC) and value-added tax (VAT).
+The taxpayer may also be subject to specific taxes, such as oil and/or mining taxes, depending on the type of business activity pursued.
+The acquisition of real estate property should also trigger real estate transfer tax (Sisa).
+Finally, some transactions should be subject to stamp duty (SD), such as financing transactions or the rendering of guarantees.

-The IRPC Code defines who is subject to this tax, making a distinction, firstly, between residents and non-residents, and then, for the latter, between entities having a permanent establishment in Mozambique and entities without a permanent establishment in this territory.
-Resident entities are all those having their registered office or effective management in Mozambique.
-Non-resident taxpayers are deemed to be entities that, having no tax residence or permanent establishment in Mozambique, earn income in this territory not taxed under IRPS.
+The IRPC Code defines who is subject to this tax, distinguishing firstly between residents and non-residents, and then, for the latter, between entities that do and do not have a permanent establishment (PE) in Mozambique.
+Resident entities are all those that have their registered office or place of effective management in Mozambique.
+Non-resident taxpayers are deemed to be entities that, having no tax residence or permanent establishment in Mozambique, earn income in this territory that is not taxed under IRPS.

-From a territorial standpoint, resident entities are taxed on their worldwide income.
-Non-resident entities, on the other hand, are only taxed according to their income sourced in the territory of Mozambique, except where they exercise their activities therein through a permanent establishment (PE), in which case all income attributable to that PE will be liable to IRPC.
+From a territorial standpoint, resident entities are taxed on their worldwide income, while non-resident entities are only taxed according to their income sourced in the territory of Mozambique, except where they exercise their activities therein through a PE, in which case all income attributable to that PE will be liable to IRPC.

-The concept of permanent establishment (PE) laid down in the IRPC Code is very similar to the one established in the Organisation for Economic Co-operation and Development's Model Tax Convention on Income and on Capital.
+The concept of PE contained in the IRPC Code is very similar to the one established in the Organisation for Economic Co-operation and Development's Model Tax Convention on Income and on Capital.

-Computation of the taxable income for IRPC purposes may be based on the accounting profits, adjusted as foreseen in the IRPC Code, or on the sum of the net income of each of the income categories, also modified according to the same rules.
+Computation of the taxable income for IRPC purposes may be based on the accounting profits or on the sum of the net income of each of the income categories, both of which are adjusted as noted in the IRPC Code.
 The first method applies to resident companies engaged in business activities and to PEs of foreign entities.
-The second method applies to resident entities not engaged in business activities and to non-residents with no PE in Mozambique that derive income in one or more categories.
+The second method applies to resident entities that are not engaged in business activities and to non-residents with no PE in Mozambique that derive income in one or more categories.
 With reference to the first method, losses may be carried forward for five years.

 The general flat rate of the IRPC is 32%.

-It should be added that for undocumented and illicit expenses there is an autonomous taxation of 35% and these expenses are not deductible from the taxable income for IRPC purposes.
-A withholding tax of 20% is also applied to the income paid to companies with their head office and effective management in Mozambican territory and deriving from (i) interest on treasury bills and debt securities listed on a stock exchange and (ii) interest on liquidity swaps between banks, whether secured or unsecured.
+It should be added that there is an autonomous taxation of 35% for undocumented and illicit expenses, which are not deductible from the taxable income for IRPC purposes.
+A withholding tax of 20% is also applied to the income paid to companies that have their head office and effective management in Mozambican territory and deriving from (i) interest on treasury bills and debt securities listed on a stock exchange and (ii) interest on liquidity swaps between banks, whether secured or unsecured.

-As regard to non-residents, income arising from investments made in Mozambique is, in general, taxed according to specific withholding tax rates, unless their activity is carried out through a permanent establishment situated therein (in this last scenario, the permanent establishment should be taxed in accordance with the rules applicable to resident entities).
+For non-residents, income arising from investments made in Mozambique is, in general, taxed according to specific withholding tax rates, unless their activity is carried out through a PE situated therein, in which case the PE should be taxed in accordance with the rules applicable to resident entities.

 Taxation of Dividends, Capital Gains, Interest and Royalties